 - 1. Receive complete contract documents and provide a firm bid for completing the work (site improvements) in accordance with the requirements of the contract documents - 2.
-Understand bidding requirements such as: Davis-Bacon, contract compliance, Section 3 and Minority Business Enterprise and Women Business Enterprise, Equal Employment Opportunity (EEO), bonding, etc. Forms and Requirements are available at Post-Selection Materials for Owners and Developers web page.
-Refer to Chapter 9 of the Rental Housing Design/Construction Standards available at the Building Standards web page for federally funded projects bidding requirements. - 3.
+Understand bidding requirements such as: Davis-Bacon, contract compliance, Section 3 and Minority Business Enterprise and Women Business Enterprise (MBE/WBE), Equal Employment Opportunity (EEO), bonding, etc. Forms and requirements are available at Post-Selection Materials for Owners and Developers web page.
+Refer to Chapter 9 of the Rental Housing Design/Construction Standards available at the Building Standards webpage for federally funded projects bidding requirements. - 3.
 Complete and/or submit the following items to Minnesota Housing for review and approval: - a.
-Qualifications of Contractor (Minnesota Housing Form 209A) (unless previously submitted and approved) available at: MF Common Application / Development Team Qualification Forms web page. - b.
-Schedule of Values form (AIA G702/703) - a.
-AIA 101-1997 owner-contractor lump sum agreement (draft form) - b.
-Evidence building permit(s) are ready to be issued upon payment - c.
-Other forms and requirements available at Post-Selection Materials for Owners and Developers web page: - i.
+Qualifications of Contractor (Minnesota Housing form), unless previously submitted and approved available at Multifamily Development Team Qualification Forms webpage. - b.
+Schedule of Values form (AIA G702/703) - c.
+AIA 101-1997 owner-contractor lump sum agreement (draft form) - d.
+Evidence building permit(s) are ready to be issued upon payment - e.
+Other forms and requirements available at Post-Selection Materials for Owners and Developers webpage: - i.
 Contract Compliance Activity Report (Minnesota Housing form) - ii.
 Contractor's evidence of insurance - iii.
-Contractor's Construction Commitment Letter (Minnesota Housing Form 214) - iv.
-Contractor's evidence of bonding (draft copy using Minnesota Housing form of bonds)
+Contractor's Construction Commitment Letter (Minnesota Housing form) - iv.
+Contractor's evidence of bonding (draft copy using Minnesota Housing form of bonds) - 4.
+Review/execute any other submission that may be required by any other lender